Strategies and initiatives

 Transport and forestry industry councils

-The transport and forestry industry councils are established under the Owner Drivers and Forestry Contractors Act 2005.
+The Victorian forestry industry Council and Victorian transport industry Council are established under the Owner Drivers and Forestry Contractors Act 2005.
 The Act aims to improve the position of small businesses in the road transport and forestry industries by providing information and support to run successful businesses.

 Mining and resources